United Airlines Passengers Trapped On Canadian Runway For 14 Hours After Plane Doors Froze Shut

 Passengers on a United Airlines flight from Newark, New Jersey, to Hong Kong found themselves stuck on a runway in Canada after their flight was forced to land for medical reasons and then the doors to the plane froze.

-According to a CNN report, the United flight departed Newark as scheduled at 3.05pm EST on Saturday.
-But about five and a half hours into the flight, a passenger was taken ill on board, and the flight was rerouted to Goose Bay Airport in Newfoundland, Canada.
+According to a CNN report, the United flight departed Newark as scheduled at 3:05 p.m.
+EST on Saturday.
+But about 5.5 hours into the flight, a passenger became ill on board, and the flight was rerouted to Goose Bay Airport in Newfoundland, Canada.

-The right wing emergency door was believed to have been affected by the -20-degree temperatures outside and malfunctioned.
+The right wing emergency door was believed to have been affected by the minus 20-degree temperatures outside and malfunctioned.
 However, because there were no customs officers on duty at the airport overnight, the passengers were unable to disembark and wait inside the airport building while repairs were carried out.

 They landed for a medical emergency.
 Then, a mechanical issue happened.
 Passengers on a United flight from New Jersey to Hong Kong stayed on the plane in frigid temps all night with a dwindling food supplyhttps://t.co/AXeV9tTAop pic.twitter.com/y7w6YHI1Y7